trietgaming/confession-manager/README.md

 If you have any questions or feedback about this application, please feel free to contact us at [triet123vn@gmail.com](mailto:triet123vn@gmail.com).

+## Contributing 🤝

+We welcome contributions from the community!
+If you would like to contribute to this project, please read our [Contribution Guidelines](.github/CONTRIBUTING.md) for more information on how to get started.

 ## License 📜

 This application is licensed under the [MIT license][license-url].
 You are free to use, modify, and distribute the source code as long as you include the license file with any distributed copies.